jterwilliger30/pointcutoff.com/README.md

 This project was done as a favor to a friend.
 Apparently, the US Army uses a point system when considering enlisted soldiers for promotion to E-5/Sergeant and E-6/Staff Sergeant.
 In order to be eligible for promotion, you must meet a minimum point threshold specific to your MOS.
 These thresholds change monthly, and are published in PDF memorandums issued by the Secretary of the Army.

 # Current Version
 A Flask backend that web scrapes the PDFs, organizes them by month, and parses the needed data from them.
+React front end.
+Nginx proxy server redirecting to Flask and React on localhost.

 # V2.0
 Flask backend, hand-written html.